West Danby, New York

 West Danby is a hamlet and census-designated place (CDP) in the town of Danby, Tompkins County, New York, United States.
 It was first listed as a CDP prior to the 2020 census.
+As of the 2020 census, West Danby had a population of 211.

 The community is in southern Tompkins County, on the west side of the town of Danby.
 It is bordered to the west by the town of Newfield.
 New York State Routes 34 and 96 run together through the center of the hamlet, leading north 10 mi to Ithaca and south 8 mi to Spencer.

 West Danby is on the west side of the deep valley of Cayuga Inlet, which runs north to Cayuga Lake at Ithaca.

-Public Utilities
+Public utilities

-West Danby is currently not served by any natural gas connections and relies on the delivery of propane or other home heating fuel oils.
+West Danby is currently not served by any natural gas connections, and relies on the delivery of propane or other home heating fuel oils.
 Most of the hamlet is served by a public municipal water system serving approximately 150 customers.